• Skip to main content

 How to Set Up

-In the above paragraph we learned the basic procedure for setting up the 3 presets of the unit.
+In the above paragraph I have explained the basic procedure for setting up the 3 presets of the unit.
 The following explains the precise method of setting up the thermocouple temperature meter circuit.

 • Check the mechanical zero of the millivolmeter